frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ***Left:*** *Original Shading*
 ***Right:*** *Improved Shading (Reduced Specular Light Leak + Simplified Irradiance)*

 Now granted their looks do flatten out, but this is actually normal considering that they are in ambient/shadowed lighting conditions to begin with!
 So this is accurate to the real world, and now their looks compared to before are more flattering in general.
-In addition also with some of the slight reworks to how occlusion is applied to both radiance/irradiance, it's more prevelant now which helps give shape and of course is accurate to the real world as bounced ambient light cannot penetrate through most areas unblocked.
+In addition also with some of the slight reworks to how occlusion is applied to both radiance/irradiance, it's more obvious now which helps give extra shape to the final look.
+Importantly it's accurate to the real world since bounced ambient light doesn't penetrate through most areas unblocked.

 But...
 I'm not done yet!
 I think there is something else we can add here that will drastically improve the final apperance of the characters *(and even environments)* in these ambient lighting conditions.
 A camera light.

 In photography you learn very early on that it is important to capture your subjects in good light.
-In most natrual lighting conditions in the real world trying to capture faces in a flattering way can be quite difficult and often result's can be quite unflattering.
-Sure if you are in certain areas the look of natrual light can look quite good *(especially if you have control and are able to shape it)* but on the whole this is usually not the case.
+In most natural lighting conditions in the real world trying to capture faces in a flattering way can be quite difficult and often result's can be quite unflattering.
+Sure if you are in certain areas the look of natural light can look quite good *(especially if you have control and are able to shape it)* but on the whole this is usually not the case.

-One very common and important practice that is done is to introduce your own light, and often this is done with a flash.
+One very common and important practice that is done is to introduce your own lights, and often this is done with a flash.
 This flash adds in new light onto your subjects, filling in shadows when you are in less than ideal lighting conditions.
 Importantly along with filling in shadows, it introduces an eye highlight when done correctly.

 <p float="left">
     <img src="content/real-world-flash1.jpg" width="49%" />